lea-ren/Eatopia/README.md

 ### Architecture Design
 The app consists of four main modules, which are menu, share, moments and me modules.
 Below is the activity diagram of the app.

+### Prototype Design
+There are six interfaces apart from login and register interfaces.
+Users could switch between different module pages at the bottom of the app.
+In the menu module, users could view the menu plan suggested by system, specific menu details and mark the dish as finished.
+In the share module, users could share their notes about cooking and other related topics.
+In the moments' module, users can view the notes of all users in chronological order.
+In the personal center module, the page gives an overview of diet preference, spicy preference, finished dishes amount and user notes.
+And users can edit personal information.
+Below are the prototypes.

+### Interface Design
+The app UI style has two characteristics on account of target users and good usability.
+One is that interface is simple, elegant and clearly organized.
+The other is that design elements emphasize minimalism and remove redundant decoration to highlight content such as text and pictures of the APP.
+For text, we apply two types of font size in convenience for different parts.
+Most text are 20sp in font size, including recipe title, username, page header, and so on.
+The text for the detailed recipe is in a smaller font size of 15sp, because the text is dense.
+The text of ingredients, kitchenware, cooking steps here are all applied 15sp of font size.
+For color, the main color is designed to be warm and vibrant orange.
+Since this kind of color is warmer and more appetizing.
+The color we used is shown below.
+For icon, we use symbolized icons to represent four modules at the navigation bar at the bottom of the APP.
+And we use orange color and navy color to represent different states.

+### Database Design
+There are 4 tables in the database. _User is for users’ information.
+Testmenu is for menu information.
+CookedDishes is for recording the dishes user cooked.
+Notes are for recording the notes users posted.
+The design of the database schema is shown below.